di/talks/flpy_2017/swiss_train_deployments/talk.md

 ^ Contributors can predict when their feature will be released and what the process is.

+^ If I fix a bug that I really need

+^ I don't have to ask "When will this be released"?

 ---

 # ...to Add-on Authors & Developers